 You've been all over the map.
 Tell us about where you grew up.

 I grew up most of my life in the Middle East (Saudi Arabia and Oman).
 Western media really portrays a negative image of Arab culture and people, and I couldn't disagree more.
-Watch "Control Room" and "Where in the World is Osama Bin Laden" and then we'll
+Watch "Control Room" and "Where in the World is Osama Bin Laden" and then we'll talk.

 What's your favorite effect to perform?